CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_AddFederatedIdentityProvider.md

 **Important Note** - For this exercise, you will need a Gmail account on Google.
 You can use your **personnel Gmail account** or  create a **new Google account** and then follow the steps for the exercise.
 Be sure to note the email address and password, they are necessary to complete the lab.

+   >**Note** If you are using an existing Gmail account that has Passkeys enable, you will be unable to complete the login processs within the lab environment.
+Passkey requires BlueTooth, which cannot be enabled through the VM.

 1. Open the Microsoft Edge browser and copy and paste the link to go to the Google APIs at https://console.developers.google.com, and sign in with your Google account.
 We recommend that you use a shared team Google account.

 2. Accept the terms of service if you're prompted to do so.